Disk1n/WhatsApp_Sqlite_Reader/README.md

 2. jupyter notebook
 3. surf to http://localhost:8888 (if it doesn't open automatically due to step 2) and choose the notebook from this repository

+## Android
+[The following project was suggested as a way to extract the DB from Android encryption](https://github.com/YuriCosta/WhatsApp-GD-Extractor-Multithread).
+I haven't looked at it myself but including it here in case you are looking for somehting like that.

+## Future work
+I might add tools to analyze conversations and list them in a more user friendly way if I get bored

 ## Contributions and License
 This code is free to use in any way, just give credit.
 Feel free to propose pull requests if you have improvements to suggest